lerna-lite/lerna-lite/packages/init/README.md

 $ lerna init --use-workspaces
 ```

-This flag tells Lerna-Lite to add a `workspaces` property in the project root `package.json` instead of the default `lerna.json` file, which is the workspace setup that Yarn/NPM now use.
+This flag tells Lerna-Lite to add a `workspaces` property in your project root `package.json` file instead of the default `lerna.json` file, this is the recommended workspace setup for Yarn/NPM Workspaces (however not recommended for pnpm).

-In summary, this flag is only useful for npm or yarn users which have `workspaces` array property in their `package.json` and this will not work or do anything for pnpm users (these users should simply use the default setting, which is to have `packages` in `lerna.json` file (as shown in default usage [`lerna.json`](#lernajson) config).
+In summary, this flag is only useful for npm or yarn users which expect a `workspaces` array property in their `package.json`.
+For pnpm users, this will not work neither do anything (the default setting of having `packages` in `lerna.json` file (as shown in default usage [`lerna.json`](#lernajson) config).

 ##### `lerna.json`